HomeSite Map

 "John and I got this one written in Atlantic City during our last tour of the States."
 This is a quote from Paul McCartney in late 1964 around the time the British album "Beatles For Sale" was released.
 This would specifically date the song as being written within a three day period of August 30th and September 1st, as this was a short rest period for the band in between the two legs of their hectic 1964 American tour.
 Another album track, "What You're Doing," was also written during this short break.

-This information is in direct contradiction to what is stated in Paul's book "Many Years From Now," as mentioned above.
+However, this information is in direct contradiction to what is stated in Paul's book "Many Years From Now," as mentioned above.
 In two different sections of the book, co-author Barry Miles mentions the song being written at the Asher home at 57 Wimpole St. where Paul had taken up residence, as he was dating daughter Jane Asher.
-Unfortunately, there is some inconsistency that can be seen right away.
+Unfortunately, there is inconsistency that can be seen right away.
 The first reference to the song states that it was written in the "little music room" where many other Beatles songs were written (including "I Want To Hold Your Hand").
 The second reference to the song suggests that Paul wrote it "sitting in his garret room alone, strumming his guitar."

 What we also have to keep in mind is that time fades memory.
 While Paul most likely included "Every Little Thing" amongst many songs he told Barry Miles was written at the Asher home, this recollection was approximately 30 years after the fact.
 Therefore, our most reliable source in determining when and where the song was written is Paul's quote from 1964, the year the song was released.